Croatia’s gay cruises have been gaining interest in these past years but Croatia is still far away from being a gay friendly country.

 In general I’d say most of Croatia is very safe for any travelers.
 But, try to avoid openly showing your affection for same-sex individuals, such as holding hands or kissing in public.
 Avoid shady places after midnight regardless of your sexual preferences.

-I wrote some gay-specific tips in my Croatia Safety Tips article.
+I wrote some gay-specific tips in my Croatia Safety Tips article for those who’d like even more info on staying safe during their holiday.